orchd-io/orchd-sdk/README.md

-**orchd_sdk** package holds the basics mechanisms used by Orchd however can be used to build reactive applications using and event based system.
+**orchd_sdk** package holds the basics mechanisms used by Orchd however can be used to build reactive applications using the event based system.

-Orchd differentiates from other solutions to use the concept of constant sensing and reaction.
+Orchd differentiates from other solutions to use the concept of constant sensing and reacts.
 Reactions can be chained, and can register one or more handlers for the events.